minorg/minorgordon.net/_posts/2020-10-10-two-logicians-and-a-poet.md

 ---
+categories: [learning]
+date:   2020-10-10
+description: Amusing slide from a John Sowa keynote on "Language, Ontology, and the Semantic Web"
 layout: post
 title:  "Two logicians and a poet"
-date:   2020-10-10
-description: Amusing slide from a John Sowa keynote on "Language, Ontology, and the Semantic Web"
 ---

 [John F. Sowa](https://en.wikipedia.org/wiki/John_F._Sowa) gave a [keynote on "Language, Ontology, and the Semantic Web"](https://2020.eswc-conferences.org/keynote-john-f-sowa/) at ESWC this year.
 The slides are [online](http://jfsowa.com/talks/eswc.pdf).